-We specialize in cleaning all types of rugs from antique to modern.
-Each and every rug received in our factory goes through a thorough preliminary inspection to determine the condition of the rug.
-Based on the results of the inspection we decide the specific special treatments each rug needs prior to wash and which wash process is appropriate for each rug.
-In addition, we take a photograph and video of each and every rug as it enters the factory.
-This gives us the ability to analyze the condition of the rug and note the exact state of the condition upon arrival.
+We specialize in rug cleaning for all types of rugs from antique rugs to modern rugs.
+Each rug received in our factory goes through a thorough preliminary inspection to determine the condition of the rug.
+Based on the results of the inspection we decide the specific special rug treatments each rug needs prior to washing the rug and which rug wash process is appropriate for each rug.
+In addition, we take a photograph and video of each rug as it enters the rug cleaning factory.
+This gives us the ability to analyze the condition of the rug and note the exact state of the rugs condition upon arrival.

-Our inspection will search for the following items:
+Our rug inspection will search for the following items:

 - Special Treatment

 - Stains Treatment

 We provide a specific and individualized rug cleaning process for each rug.
 The types of rugs we clean include but are not limited to silk, leather, antique, new, shag, white, tufted, needle point and tapestries.
 Each rug receives individual care and a tested rug cleaning process as follows.